jean-luc1203/jkbms-rs485-addon/README.md

 # JK-BMS RS485 Home Assistant Addon

-#   !!!!!
-Please note that this version is not yet functional  !!!!!

 Home Assistant add-on module for managing JK-BMS via Node-RED and Modbus RS485.

 ## Features